Starring: John Wayne, James Stewart, Lee Marvin, Vera Miles

 Apparently director John Ford was an absolute nightmare on set.
 He didn’t want John Wayne in the movie but was forced by the studio.
 So he spent the entire time insulting him, which Wayne then took out on Woody Strode.

-Long story short (okay, not that short), I think you have to love one of these actors to stay into this movie.
+Long story short (okay, not that short), I think you have to love one of these actors to stay into this story.
 Maybe that’s just me.
-But as a recently converted John Wayne fan and someone who was super excited for this movie, it felt like it went on for a long time and glazed over the best parts and best people.
+But as a recently converted John Wayne fan and someone who was super excited for the movie, it felt like it went on for a long time and glazed over the best parts and best people.